 During World War II non-Indigenous and Indigenous Australians were both sent to war and so came in close contact, prompting a change in European attitude towards the Aborigines.
 The belief in the policy of Segregation changed to the belief that the Indigenous people could and should adapt to white Australian culture.
 They realised that the Aboriginal people had the ability to 'attain white standards' and so the 'protection' policies were abandoned and replaced with a policy of assimilation – where Aboriginal people were expected to identify with the white Australian culture and so benefit from the same rights and privileges.
 This meant that in order for the Downs Aborigines to survive they would have to separate themselves from their Aboriginal heritage and take up the white Australian lifestyle.
 Aborigines from reserves began to move to the Darling Downs in the 1960s but they were not descendants of the original Darling Downs tribes – instead of coming from South West Queensland and northern New South Wales.
 It was not until 1972 that the Cherbourg could move freely off reserves.

 Survival of Darling Downs Aborigines

-Evidence accumulated from oral, written and historical sources indicates the survival of descendants from the original Darling Downs Aborigines – although not of full descent Jerry Jerome became the first Aboriginal boxing champion in 1913 and is of Giabal/Jarowair descent.
-On 20 October, 2000, a list of attendees at the Jerry Jerome plaque-unveiling ceremony contains eighteen signatures from people who identify themselves as descendents of the Giabal people.
+Evidence accumulated from oral, written and historical sources indicate the survival of descendants from the original Darling Downs Aborigines – although not of full descent Jerry Jerome became the first Aboriginal boxing champion in 1913 and is of Giabal/Jarowair descent.
+On 20 October 2000, a list of attendees at the Jerry Jerome plaque-unveiling ceremony contains eighteen signatures from people who identify themselves as descendants of the Giabal people.